Frequently Asked Questions

 Remember, loans are considered financial aid and must be paid back!

 Students are always awarded with their maximum eligibility based on their qualification from the FAFSA.
 However, based on federal loan limits, you may not have enough funds to cover all of your educational costs.
-If you need additional funding beyond the aid you were awarded, you may consider a tuition payment plan, Federal Direct Parent PLUS loan, state loan, or a private educational alternative loan.
+If you need additional funding beyond the aid you were awarded, you may consider a tuition payment plan, Federal Direct Parent/Grad PLUS loan, state loan, or a private educational alternative loan.
 We do not recommend who to use for private loan borrowing.

 Learn More